Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 Thus, HOL provides $\lambda$-notation as an expressive variable-binding mechanism to represent unnamed functions (\textit{function abstraction}), which can also be employed to encode predicates and sets via their \textit{characteristic functions}.
 Note that, by construction, HOL syntax only admits functions that take one parameter; e.g., the function that adds $2$ to a given number can be represented as $(\lambda y.\, 2 + y)$.
 Functions having two or more arguments must be encoded in HOL in terms of one-argument functions.
 In this case the values returned when applying these functions are themselves functions, which are subsequently applied to the next argument; e.g., the function that adds two numbers can be encoded as $(\lambda x.\, (\lambda y.\, x + y))$.
 This technique, introduced in \cite{schoenfinkel1924}, is commonly called \textit{currying}.
-Conversely, HOL can represent \emph{partial application} for functional terms; e.g., the term $(\lambda y.\, 2 + y)$ can be seen as the partial application of the term $(\lambda x.\, (\lambda y.\, x + y))$ to the argument $2$.
+Hence, HOL can represent \emph{partial application} for n-ary functions; e.g., the term $(\lambda y.\, 2 + y)$ can be used to represent the partial application of the binary function `+' to the argument `2'.